Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 3.1 User interface requirements

 The tool uses the following interfaces for the radar:
-1. **The full radar view**, where users can interact with each individual blip by hovering them, revealing the specific technology the blis is referencing.
-Each individual radar blip, serves also as a link to a **blip page**.
+1. **The full radar view**, where users can interact with each individual blip by hovering them, revealing the specific technology the blip is referencing.
+Each individual radar blip, serves also as a link to a **blip details page**.
 The radar is in full display with the appropriate legend to clear up any iconography used on this interface.
 2. **Blip details page**, where more detail about the blip is shown, such as the reason as to why it has been moved to where it is, or a biref description of the technology/techinqe.
 Each blip details page has a reference to it's **history page**.
 3. **Blip history page**, where a "map" of all changes through time the specific blip, as well as a small description for each change and the date it happened.

 The tool uses the following interfaces for the "back office" section:
-1. **Login page** to authenticate Software Engineer Panel of Thech members to the "back office" section of the radar.
+1. **Login page** to authenticate Software Engineer Panel of Tech members to the "back office" section of the radar.
 2. **See all blips page** A page where all blips are listed, each with relevant information about them and action buttons that lead to the **edit blip** page and the delete action.
 3. **Add blip page**, where there is a form that the users (Software Engineering Panel of Tech) fill to add a new blip to the radar.
 4. **Edit blip page**, where there is a form with the current information about the blip and the possibility to change each field in order tu update its values in the database.
 5. **Delete blip modal**, where a model pops up requiering user verification to delete a specific blip.
+6. **Move blip**, where the user is promped to provide the new level of adoption the blip will be moved to and a description to replace the current displayed one.

 The full radar view serves mainly as a general overview of Finaps current technology landscape, allowing the users to observe the current state of the Tech radar as a whole.
 Each blip detail page gives the user much more context about each blip, and even more context is given with the blip history page.